geekofia/blog/_posts/2019-12-15-juice-jacking.md

 1. Buy a cable which hasn't data pins, so data stealing is totally eliminated no matter what your phones setting is. {% include badge.html text="best" %}

-These 2 is the real precautions, i'll never suggest to buy a power bank just for this threat, which is totally user dependent.
+These 2 are the real precautions, i'll never suggest to buy a power bank just for this threat, which is totally user dependent.
 What if the power bank is really not a power bank and turns out it's a hijacking box with advance tools embeded.
 Only product sellers will suggest buying power bank which all other post did.

 If you are a normal user, netflix and chill type lol... don't panic, it's not a big threat.
 Just be attentive to the surroundings.
 And that's it for you.